Home of the Phone Free Commute

 And it worked - spectacularly.
 Not only did I stop picking up my phone automatically, not only did I feel tonnes better, but my work worries stopped following me home.

-Seeking the Sublime on the 9.17
+Seeking Mental Clarity on the 9.17

 I’m fascinated by Buddhist philosophy, and want to understand the trillion-dollar distraction machine through this lens.